LeafGithub/D4Mods-Releases/README.md

 ## Support

-If you'd like to support the development of this mod or any other mod/tool I've created [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V21QT2FO)
+If you'd like to support the development of this mod or any other mod/tool I've created you can click the button below
+---
+[![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V21QT2FO)